judyliou/TripScheduler/README.md

 click -> spotId
 user-habit -> habitId
 ```
-Get city and spot information via [cityScraper](https://github.com/BiatBang/cityScraper) and data will be automatically inserted into your dynamodb.
+Get city and spot information via [cityScraper](https://github.com/BiatBang/cityScraper) and data will be automatically inserted into your Dynamodb.
 ### configurations
 In app/config, there are configuration file(s).
 Change the value there to your own configurations.

-If you still can't run it on your device, let it go.
-Cheers.